HmzAli/odt-to-pdf-converter/README.md

-A script to convert odt file to pdf
+A Converts odt files to pdf